The Difference Between a Good Leader and a Great Leader

 Window of Tolerance

 Our window of tolerance is a term used to describe a zone or state of arousal where a person’s brain is functioning well and is effectively processing stimuli.
 When people are within this zone or state, they are able to readily receive, process, and integrate information and respond to the demands of everyday life without feeling overwhelmed or withdrawn.
-Also, it is only in this state where we can be present and mindful.
+Also, it is only in this state that we can be present and mindful.
 It is the optimal zone for us to operate within.

 Ideally, we would like to have a broad window of tolerance where we can take on a decent amount of stress without losing control of our cognitive and emotional resources.

-When we have a narrow window of tolerance, it is easier for us to be become emotionally overwhelmed.
+When we have a narrow window of tolerance, it is easier for us to become emotionally overwhelmed.
 In this state, we are unable to effectively process and respond to our world, either because we have become too aroused (feel anxious) or because we have become frozen with emotional numbness.

 When we have a wide window of tolerance, we are: